 Using a prebuilt Docker image to install dbt Core in production has a few benefits: it already includes dbt-core, one or more database adapters, and pinned versions of all their dependencies.
 By contrast,

-pip install dbt-core dbt-<adapter> takes longer to run, and will always install the latest compatible versions of every dependency.
+python -m pip install dbt-core dbt-<adapter> takes longer to run, and will always install the latest compatible versions of every dependency.